 Image from dispatch.com

-AFTER setting multiple FBS records on the championship stage, Burrow has turned his focus to the NFL Draft, with the Cincinnati Bengals ready to pounce with the first overall pick.
-They could get a slew of other assets by moving out of No. 1, but the opportunity to draft a future franchise guy is one the Bengals won’t pass up.
+After setting multiple FBS records on the championship stage, Burrow has turned his focus to the NFL Draft, with the Cincinnati Bengals ready to pounce with the first overall pick.
+They could get a huge bounty of assets by moving out of No. 1, but the opportunity to draft a future franchise guy is one the Bengals won’t pass up.
 Burrow is the type of player that you want leading your club – tough, confident, competitive with a burning desire to win.
-There are some naysayers who have doubts over Burrow’s ceiling at the next level, wonder if his senior season was an anomaly rather than a sign of things to come.
+There are some naysayers who have doubts about Burrow’s ceiling at the next level, wondering if his senior season was an anomaly rather than a sign of things to come.
 Burrow will have every chance to prove them wrong and by this time next week, most of us assume Cincinnati will have their long-term answer at quarterback.

 Banner from klfy.com